Stolen Boats /

 Of course, if the worst should happen and your boat or equipment is stolen, it pays to have comprehensive insurance in place and current photos.

 Recovered Merchandise ; If you had your stolen unit covered by insurance, and it was finally recovered, but if you did get paid by the insurance company for the loss, remember that the insurance company now actually owns the boat and or motor, so you need to notify them if you do manage to somehow get it back and it is anywhere usable.
 They will probably sell it to you for next to nothing or they may even tell you to keep it.
-But if you don't tell them, then it is the same as you stealing it from them.
+But if you don't tell them, then it is legally the same as you stealing it from them.

 Actual account; "I actually had a truck stolen and I was paid for the truck, 4 years later it was found in a police yard where it was being held since the day after it was stolen.
 The thief drove it until it ran out of gas and left it on the side of the road.
 Somehow the paperwork got lost so the police apologized and gave me the truck back 4 years later.
-I called the insurance company because they had the title and I bought my truck back for $500 total.
+I called the insurance company because they had the title and I was able to buy my truck back for $500 total.
 They paid me $6,500 for the truck when it was stolen and it was basically in the same condition when I bought it".

 Stolen Outboard Motor Serial Number List?
 Serial Numbers are critical if you hope to have recovery, get them and photos NOW.
 Insurance companies collect (or should)the serial numbers for every boat policy they sell.
 If you cannot find the serial number to your unit, and you bought insurance on the boat prior to the loss, they will have the info.